 Standard Procedure

-Remove pool equipment (ladder, diving board etc.), lower water level, blow/winterize lines.
-Drain & winterize pump and filter system (heater, chlorinator if they apply) remove solar blanket for customer to store, install customers winter cover.
-Customer is responsible for removing drop in step if required, test & balance water 1 week prior to closing, double shock pool 2-3 days prior to closing (allow pump and filter to run continuously), vacuum & backwash pool.
+Remove pool equipment (ladder, diving board etc.), lower water level if required, blow/plug lines, drain & winterize pump and filter system (heater, chlorinator if they apply), remove solar blanket for customer to store, install customer's winter cover.
+Customer is responsible for removing drop-in step if required.
+Test & balance water 1-2 weeks prior to closing and double shock pool 2-3 days prior to closing (allow pump and filter to run continuously), vacuum & backwash pool.

 CLOSING THE POOL

-All pools with liners and/or spill over spas/water features are also subject to ground water causing them to float.
-Upon closing, if you normally lower the water level, it is highly suggested to add water and raise the water level back in the pool or feature.
-This will keep the more pressure in the pool/feature and eliminate any opportunity for the liner to float and reseat with unsightly wrinkles in the liner.
+All pools with liners and/or spill-over spas/water features are subject to ground water causing them to float.
+Upon closing, if you normally lower the water level, it is highly suggested to add water and raise the water level back up in the pool or feature.
+This will keep more pressure in the pool/feature and reduce any opportunity for the liner to float and re-seat with unsightly wrinkles in the liner or shifting/heaving of spill-over spas/features.
 It is also suggested to be selective of the weather conditions at the time of closing your pool.
 If heavy amounts of rain are predicted, you may want to schedule accordingly.
 If a drainage pit or French well is present, it is suggested to remove any water prior to our arrival.
-Again, any time water is removed from the pool and the water level is lowered, Aqua-Blue will not be responsible for wrinkles in your pool’s liner or the heaving of any spillover spa/feature.
+We can not control ground water and therefore any time water is removed from the pool and the water level is lowered, Aqua-Blue will not be responsible for the liner unhooking from the coping, wrinkles in your pool’s liner or the heaving of any spillover spa/feature.

 Add-ons